TypeThePipe/TypeThePipeWeb/content/en/authors/pablo-canovas/_index.md

 - ---
 ---

-Pablo Cánovas is a data scientist with experience developing machine learning models applied to electricity markets.
+Pablo Cánovas is a senior data scientist with experience in time series models in the financial, energy and real state sectors.